 3. Rethink Perineal Massage

-Perineal Massage: For First Time Moms During Pregnancy
+Perineal Massage During Pregnancy

-The hands on approach to supporting a perineum is one of the biggest pet peeves I have about hospital births.
+This hands on approach to supporting a perineum is one of the biggest pet peeves I have about hospital births.

-4. Warm Compresses to Prevent Tearing
+Use Warm Compresses to Prevent Tearing

-So far what we’ve learned is that squatting and lying on our backs increases tearing, but a side-lying, kneeling or hands and knees position decreases tearing.
+So far what we’ve learned is that squatting and lying on our backs increases tearing, but a side-lying, kneeling, or hands and knees position decreases tearing.
 We’ve also learned that perineal massage is mostly worthless.
 So what else can we do to prevent tearing during birth?

-Warm compresses have been shown to help decrease the incidence of tearing, which is wonderful news because using warm compresses is SO SIMPLE.
+Warm compresses have been shown to help decrease the incidence of tearing, which is wonderful news because using warm compresses is so simple.

 How to use Warm Compresses at Birth